KaysData/Pocket_Depth_and_Authenticity_Act/README.md

 ## Contact

 If you have any questions or want to get more involved, please feel free to open an issue or submit a pull request.
-You can also reach us at pocketdepth@proton.me.
+You can also join our discord server [with this invite](https://discord.gg/rcRPvTbjue) or reach us at pocketdepth@proton.me.